armory/docs/content/en/scale-agent/install/quickstart.md

 * install the spinnaker operator and use it to install a complete spinnaker 1.28 instance with the latest scale agent plugin and service  into a clean Kubernetes cluster
 * single cluster (spinnaker mode)
 * clouddriver uses sql database
-* clouddriver account management enabled
+* clouddriver account management enabled in plugin file
-* dynamic accounts enabled in plugin
+* dynamic accounts automatically enabled in plugin

 we are assuming the user has in-depth Spinnaker knowledge and has kubernetes accounts to migrate???

+* clone repo
+* configure k8s accounts (optional)
+* install

 ## {{% heading "prereq" %}}